CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

 ### Task 4: Iterate over the results of a NoSQL query using the SDK

-In Task 4, you will modify a C# script to connect to your Cosmos DB, execute a SQL query to retrieve all products, and use an asynchronous loop to display each product's ID, name, and price.
+In this task, you will modify a C# script to connect to your Cosmos DB, execute a SQL query to retrieve all products, and use an asynchronous loop to display each product's ID, name, and price.
 This task helps reinforce querying and data handling in a NoSQL environment with the Azure Cosmos DB SDK.

 You will now use an asynchronous stream to create a simple-to-understand for-each loop over paginated results from Azure Cosmos DB.
 Behind the scenes, the SDK will manage the feed iterator and make sure subsequent requests are invoked correctly.